sjlevine/atom-slime/README.md

 - Integrated debugger (work in progress on stack trace)
 - Jumping to a method definition
 - Autocomplete suggestions based on your code
+- "Compile this function"
 - Function method argument order documentation

 Future features:
 - Interactive object inspection
 - Stack trace in debugger
-- "Compile this function" command
+- "Compile this file" command
 - "Who calls this function" command